dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-screen/_index.md

 ![Document Sort Menu](DocumentSort.png)

-Users can reorganize the Document Tree by right clicking on the documents.
+Users can reorganize the Document tree by right clicking on the documents.
 Clicking on sort will allow users to sort the documents within the folders alphabetically or date.
 Documents can also be sorted chronologically which removes all folders and will organize all documents in chronological order.

 ### Text Document Visual Differences